Robert Shwartzman: 2021

-Shwartzman qualified 12th in Monza.
+Shwartzman qualified twelfth in Monza.
 During the first sprint race, Shwartzman benefitted from incidents and failures from other drivers saw him run in third place.
 However, Shwartzman was awarded a 5-second time penalty for leaving the track and gaining an advantage at the start of the race.
-He was demoted to sixth, and promoted Lundgaard who started 19th to finish on the podium.
+He was demoted to sixth, and promoted Lundgaard who started nineteenth to finish on the podium.
 He managed to claim third in the second sprint, after overtaking Liam Lawson, Vips, and David Beckmann.
 Shwartzman rounded off his weekend with a sixth place finish in the feature race.
 In Sochi, Shwartzman qualified seventh.
 Shwartzman got his home podium in mixed conditions by finishing third, after a battle with Jake Hughes and an incident for Lawson.
 Following a cancelled sprint 2 due to bad weather, he raced to fourth place in the feature race, finishing just two seconds shy of 3rd place Jehan Daruvala.

 Shwartzman qualified second from following up with fastest in free practice, forming a Prema front row lockout in Jeddah.
 Shwartzman finished fifth in sprint 1, following a battle with Lundgaard.
-Shwartzman would finish 5th on the road, but following penalties for Lundgaard and Daruvala, he was promoted to third place.
+Shwartzman would finish fifth on the road, but following penalties for Lundgaard and Daruvala, he was promoted to third place.
 In the red-flagged feature race, Shwartzman finished second behind Piastri.
 His performance in Jeddah moved him ahead of Guanyu Zhou into second place in the championship.
 At the season finale in Abu Dhabi, Shwartzman qualified fourth and finished in the same place that he qualified in the first sprint race.
 However, as Piastri finished third, he claimed the title with two races to go, meaning that Shwartzman's title challenge was over.
 Shwartzman finished second in the second sprint, making up two places at the start.
 He then overtook Ticktum and Ralph Boschung whilst benefitting from a retirement by Marcus Armstrong.
 Shwartzman ended the feature race in fifth place, after being passed by Théo Pourchaire and Drugovich in the dying stages of the race.
-He finished the 2021 season as vice-champion with 2 wins, 3 fastest laps and 8 podiums in total.
+He finished the 2021 season as vice-champion with two wins, three fastest laps and eight podiums in total.
 He also achieved a total of 192 points that year, albeit 60.5 points off champion Piastri.
 Following his successful two F2 campaigns, Shwartzman left the series.